wolfman2000/jettisoned-joysticks/INSTALL.md

 Those on Mac OS X may have to manually compile the SDL2 framework until a later version than 2.0.3 is released due to code signing issues.

+Those on Windows using Visual Studio are advised to set the SDL2 environment variable to where SDL2 is installed.